-- Know your budget and start researching the right car for your needs before you start shopping.
+- When you're buying your first car, you've got the advantage of time—use it to research the right car for your needs before you start shopping.

 The thought of buying your first car on your own is exciting.
 With modern tools and the right strategy to back you up, you can get behind the wheel of your own car without much trouble.
 Here’s what you need to know as you approach the buying process.

 Budgeting and Saving